tiiuae/ghaf/README.md

         - [Subsection.md](src/chapter-name/subsection-name.md)
 ```

+If you are unsure where to place a document or how to organize a content addition, this should not stop you from contributing.
+See [Managing Content](#-managing-content) for inspiration.
+You can also ask a technical writer [Jenni Nikolaenko](https://github.com/jenninikko) at any stage in the process.

+## Naming

 Our goal is to have a clear hierarchical structure with meaningful URLs like _tiiuae.github.io/ghaf/scs/slsa-build-system.html_.
 With this pattern, you can tell that you are navigating to supply chain security related documentation about SLSA build system.

-Make sure you are following file naming rules:
+Make sure you are following the file / image naming rules:

 * Use lowercase letters.
 * Use hyphens or underscores instead of spaces.
 * Avoid special characters.
 * Use meaningful abbreviations.
-The file names should be as short as possible while retaining enough meaning to make them identifiable.
-We recommend to use the same name for the file as the heading of the structure element (chapter, section, subsection).
+The file / image names should be as short as possible while retaining enough meaning to make them identifiable.

-If you are unsure where to place a document or how to organize a content addition, this should not stop you from contributing.
-You can also ask a technical writer [Jenni Nikolaenko](https://github.com/jenninikko) at any stage in the process.

-### Managing Content
+## Managing Content

 Use paragraphs to organize information in chapters, sections, and subsections.